FarronF/limerick-council-meetings/meetings/2021/10/12-Monthly Meeting of Municipal District of Adare - Rathkeale/Minutes - Monthly Meeting of Municipal District of Adare - Rathkeale - 14th September 2021.md

 off at night in Croom having huge implications on families and business owners in the

 area.
-Fedamore also has a boil water notice for a number of years now and Banogue--- 7
+Fedamore also has a boil water notice for a number of years now and Banogue
+---
+7

 has an issue with clorine levels in the water.
 He requested Irish Water attend a Meeting